Robin A. Litt, Ph.D.

 Literacy Assessment and Intervention

 Dr. Litt has over 15 years of experience working with children in educational, clinical, and private intervention settings.
-She is experienced in working with children with literacy and language disorders such as dyslexia and poor comprehension, as well as children whose difficulties co-occur with ADHD, autism spectrum disorder, or anxiety.
+She is experienced in working with children with literacy and language disorders such as dyslexia, dysgraphia, and poor comprehension, as well as children whose difficulties co-occur with ADHD, autism spectrum disorder, or anxiety.
 She is recognized as a highly qualified service provider for children with dyslexia by the International Dyslexia Association.
 Dr. Litt provides evidence-based literacy assessment and intervention, using a Structured Literacy Approach grounded in Orton-Gillingham methods.

 Before opening Rocky Mountain Literacy and Child Development, Dr. Litt worked as a clinician at Lindamood-Bell Learning Processes in Colorado where she administered the LiPS®, Seeing Stars®, and Visualizing and Verbalizing® programs.
 She then spent four years at the University of Oxford completing her Ph.D. in Experimental Psychology, where her research focus was on the cognitive underpinnings of dyslexia.
 During this time, Dr. Litt also worked as a contracted school dyslexia specialist and tutor for the Oxfordshire Dyslexia Association.
 Following this, Dr. Litt moved to Sydney, Australia to take up a three-year research position at Macquarie University, where she also continued her clinical work with children with language and literacy disorders.
 While at Macquarie University, Dr. Litt sought out additional training and became an accredited provider of the Cool Kids® anxiety treatment program.